HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 But what does it do?!?
 Some say that when crushed and mixed with a pound of lead, it will generate a pound of gold.
 Some say that if put in the mouth of a creature that recently died (no more than a week ago), the creature will be resurrected.
 Some say that if shallowed by a dragon, the stone will allow it to assume human form for [sum] days, and that dragons will grant anyone bringing them such a stone a wish.
 Some say that that if dissolved in a perfect alcohol then drunk, it will instantly grant a wizard template to the drinker.

 ---

+## Deserter
+Starting Equipment: Light armour, a shield bearing your former affiliation, a hefty weapon, a weight on your conscience, good boots, an extra 10 coins.
+- You get an additional +1 HP at A and C.
+- **A:** Fleet of Foot, Basic Training, Parry
+- **B:** Well-Travelled, Notches
+- **C:** Unperturbed, Good Boots
+- **D:** Danger Sense

+**Parry**: You may raise any weapon as a shield.
+Reducing damage with the weapons die the weapon breaking on a maximum roll.
+When a Magic Weapon would break in this way make an Allure Save to attempt to save it.

+**Fleet of Foot:** When running away from a fight you suffer half Fatigue.

+**Basic Training:** You have advantage on rolls during combat to do things other than directly attack.

+**Notches**: Each time you attain a total of 10, 20, 30, and 50 kills with a weapon type (such as 10 kills with a dagger), you unlock a new ability for that weapon, chosen from the list below.

+- +1 Damage
+- Expanded critical range (+1)
+- Special ability (negotiated with GM, one per weapon).
+Examples: ability to draw the weapon from any slot, knock a target prone on a critical, wield a two-handed weapon in one hand, gain a bonus to use the weapon as a tool, etc.

+**Well-Travelled:** You've been everywhere since you ran away.
+You can read road signs in any language, and have a 2-in-6 chance of knowing a single fact about any object, creature, or person of importance that you encounter.

+**Unperturbed:** You've seen a lot, both before and after you defected.
+You have advantage on saves against fear, and so do your allies if you roll and succeed first.

+**Good Boots**: You also suffer 1 less Stress as if you where on a mount, this does not stack if you have a mount.

+**Danger Sense:** You have a good nose for when things are about to go south.
+You can't be surprised, and can make a free attack at the start of combat at someone or something CLOSE, regardless of initiative.